What is Unrealized Gains/Losses?

 Available for sale securities are also reported at fair value.
-However, accounting for such securities differ from ‘trading securities’.
-Due to fair value treatment for “available for sale” securities, Unrealized gains or losses are included in the balance sheet on the asset side, however, such gains do not impact the net income of the Company.
-The Unrealized gains on such securities are not recognized in net income till they are sold and profit is realized.
+However, accounting for such securities differ from ‘trading securities.’
+Due to fair value treatment for “available for sale” securities, Unrealized gains or losses are included in the balance sheet on the asset side.
+However, such gains do not impact the net income of the Company.
+The Unrealized gains on such securities are not recognized in net income until they are sold, and profit is realized.
 They are reported under shareholders equity as “accumulated other comprehensive income” on the balance sheet.
 The cash flow statement is also not affected by such securities.

 Unrealized gains/losses on Income Statement / Balance Sheet

 The accounting treatment for various types of securities and their impact on financial statements is tabulated below:

 |Type of security||Valued at?||Impact on Balance sheet||Impact on Income Statement||Impact on Cash flow|

 |Held to maturity||Generally Amortised to cost||No Impact||No Impact||No Impact|